National and International Commercial Airline Crash and Accident Attorneys

 US Major Airline Accidents

 Major Airline domestic flights are operated under Federal Aviation Regulation/14 CFR Part 121.
 The Part 121 certification process is rigorous, and the mishap rate of Part 121 operators is the lowest in US aviation.
-Most major airline passengers will never be involved in a crash or accident.
+Most major airline passengers will never be involved in a crash or commercial airline accident.
 When a crash does happen, the National Transportation Safety Board, the Federal Aviation Administration, and aircraft and component product manufacturers (as party representatives) assume immediate control of the investigation.
-Surviving passengers and family members of those persons killed in the crash are left in the dark for answers to why the plane crashed.
+Surviving passengers and family members of those persons killed in the commercial airline accident are left in the dark for answers to why the plane crashed.
 At this early stage it is critical to retain an aviation attorney who understands the investigative process, protects victims’ interests, gets to the "why"s, and most importantly gets timely and full compensation for victims.

 US Regional Carrier or Commuter Accidents

 Depending on the number of passengers, the payload capacity of the aircraft, and whether the flight is scheduled or on demand, regional or commuter flights could be operated under either Federal Aviation Regulation/14 CFR Part 125 or 135, 125 being the more demanding regulation.
 Regional carriers and commuters often fly to remote locations and smaller airports.
 These pilots typically have less flight hours than Major Airline pilots yet they tend to fly in more adverse weather conditions, to airports with few precision instrument approaches, and in airplanes with less automation.
 As a result, commuters and regional carriers crash more frequently than US major Airlines do.
 Napoli Shkolnik has experienced airplane accident lawyers.
 We don’t just know the law, we know firsthand the hazards that cause commercial airplanes to crash.